Minoh: Local attractions

 Minoh is best known for Meiji no Mori Minō Quasi-National Park, one of Japan's oldest national parks, which is home to a large population of wild monkeys and has a picturesque waterfall.

 The 1200-year-old Buddhist temple Katsuō-ji, famous for its huge collection of Daruma dolls is located in Minoh.

+Minoh Onsen next to Hankyu train station is a popular with the locals.
+It is one of the few natural hot springs in Osaka.
+Minoh Onsen also have a hotel that is popular with overseas tourist.